Behaviour Code Of Conduct

 Damage to property or theft – demanding possessions, money, deliberately damaging belongings.

 Homophobic – taunts, graffiti, gestures relating to the sexual orientation of a person.
-Transgender – taunts, graffiti, gestures relating to the gender identity of a person.
+Transphobic– taunts, graffiti, gestures relating to the gender identity of a person.

 Cyber – sending threatening or abusive text messages, emails or images.
 Writing abusive or negative things about people online.